 She is on the Advisory Board for the publication series Performing Landscapes.
 She has been part of the ESRC seminar series Nuclear Futures organised through Sheffield University.
 She participated in the AHRC ‘Site, Performance and Environmental Change Network’; co-curated the conference/event BETWEEN NATURE; co-edited Nature Performed.
-Her first career was as a set designer in theatre and television, and, with others, started the Gate Theatre, London.
+Her first career was as a set designer in theatre and television, and, with others, she started the Gate Theatre, London.

 The résumé.pdf lists works from these differing careers.